 Amici represented by Public Good: Public Good’s briefs were filed on behalf of the California Reinvestment Coalition, Consumer Action, Consumers for Auto Reliability and Safety, Housing and Economic Rights Advocates, the National Association of Consumer Advocates, the National Employment Law Project, the National Housing Law Project and itself.

 Outcome: Plaintiffs won in the court of appeal, with the court explicitly repudiating Ortiz and creating a split among California’s District Courts of Appeal.
 The court of appeal rejected the odd “void for overlap” doctrine of Ortiz, holding that California’s two principal consumer reporting statutes are not unconstitutionally vague simply because there exist some circumstances in which both apply to the same conduct.
-Instead, the court found, in those circumstances an employer just has to comply with both laws.
+Instead, the court found, in those circumstances an employer simply has to comply with both laws, unless they are mutually exclusive – which the two statutes at issue here are not.

 191 Cal.Rptr.3d 404 (Cal.
 App., 2d Dist., Div.
 4, Aug.
 14, 2015), and review granted, 360 P.3d 1022 (Cal.
 Nov.
 24, 2015).